-The Journal of the American Revolution Book of the Year Award is an annual book prize to the non-fiction volume that best mirrors the mission of Journal of the American Revolution, which is to deliver passionate, creative and smart content that makes American Revolution history more palatable for a broad audience.
+The Journal of the American Revolution Book of the Year Award is an annual book prize to the adult non-fiction volume that best mirrors the mission of Journal of the American Revolution, which is to deliver passionate, creative, and clear content that makes American Revolution history come alive for a broad audience.
 Winning books commonly feature meticulous research and well-written narratives.
-Nominations for the 2017 award are due by November 10, 2017.
+Nominations for the annual award are due by November 10 of the award year.

 Publishers must send three copies of nominated book(s) by November 10 of the award year.
 Please contact firstname.lastname@example.org (subject line: JAR Book Award Nomination) for further instructions.
 Nominations may also be made by Journal of the American Revolution editors and writers.

 Books will only be accepted as nominations if they meet the following criteria…

 - Published during the previous two years of the award year